 For more information on the ICON tooth treatment system, please visit here:

-White spot lesions are the result of a cyclical imbalance between demineralization and remineralization.
+White spot lesions are the result of a cyclical imbalance between demineralization and demineralization.
 Bacteria that create acid can lead to the breakdown of a tooth—leaching of calcium and phosphate ions from the tooth can occur under these circumstances.
 If there is not a chance for a remineralization period, white spots can form.
 This imbalance changes light reflection from teeth.

 Different aspects of the tooth surface will reflect, refract, and absorb different wavelengths of light at varying degrees.
 A disturbance in the enamel matrix results in altered appearance.
 The outer layer of the tooth’s dissolution begins with subsurface demineralization creating pores between the enamel rods (a type of tooth structure).
 Mineral loss creates an optical phenomenon or chalky white enamel.
 Surface roughness and failure of surface shine result in an altered refractive index and increased visual opacity.
 These white spots or alterations in tooth color can also result from trauma, infection, lack of minerals, fluorosis, fever, premature birth, illness during gestation, or it can have a genetic origin.
 Also, there is a correlation between white spots with dental plaque and the presence of orthodontic brackets.